ArifRoktim/systems/p01/README.md

 Bugs:
 * Variables cant have spaces in their value
 * Doesn't support redirection with pipes `ls | sort -r > foo`
+* The lolcat mode (when ./main is passed the "-l" flag) is a bug in it of itself... :/
+  * Can't exit in lolcat mode
+  * Most of the time hangs on startup
+  * Most of the time hangs on prompt
+  * Doesnt print prompt

 Files & Function Headers:

 ## builtin.c